 How to cite us

 We are currently in preprint.
-The preferred citation in IEEE format:
+Please see our citation (CFF) file.

 This project is open source with code released under the BSD License with data available under the CC-BY-NC License.
 The interactive components were made in Sketchingpy and can be executed outside of the browser.
 Other open source components used and additional details can be found in our readme.